Article

 How it works

-Buy-a-Feature belongs to more gamified prioritization techniques where stakeholders are given a budget and must “purchase” features they believe are the most valuable.
+Buy-a-feature is an interactive prioritization method where stakeholders are given a budget and must “purchase” features they believe are the most valuable.
 This gamified approach helps teams understand which features are truly prioritized by different stakeholders.

 When to use